#[repr(C, align(8))]pub struct AtomicU64 { /* private fields */ }Expand description

 *some_var.get_mut() = 5;

-sourcepub fn from_mut(v: &mut u64) -> &mut AtomicU64
+assert_eq!(some_var.load(Ordering::SeqCst), 5);sourcepub fn from_mut(v: &mut u64) -> &mut AtomicU64

-🔬This is a nightly-only experimental API. (atomic_from_mut
+🔬This is a nightly-only experimental API. (atomic_from_mut)

 pub fn from_mut(v: &mut u64) -> &mut AtomicU64

-)Get atomic access to a &mut u64
+atomic_from_mut)Get atomic access to a &mut u64.

-Note: This function is only available on targets where u64
+Note: This function is only available on targets where u64 has an alignment of 8 bytes.

 §Examples